 Investigators’ salaries will not be approved by Osteo Science Foundation.
 Exceptions may rarely be made for external, direct project-related personnel costs.
 Project budget proposals, however, should not include significant salary support for research associates or graduate students.
 Also, tuition or other associated education costs for graduate students involved in these projects should not be included in the budget.
 Projects will be viewed most favorably when the funding is directed to project activities and goals rather than financial support of personnel involved in the research.

 The application should include an accurate description of the roles of individuals participating in the project.
 For example, if a Primary Investigator is listed as five percent effort but a graduate student is listed as 50 percent effort, this creates some confusion regarding who is primarily responsible for the project.
 Clarification of roles of each individual should be clearly defined.
-The Scientific Review Committee will look most favorably on the proposals that comply with these goals.
+The Scientific and Clinical Review Committee will look most favorably on the proposals that comply with these goals.

 Institutional Overhead Costs

 Overhead costs are not to exceed 10% of the total project budget.
 As a prerequisite for funding of any overhead costs, the investigator must submit a copy of the official overhead regulations with the main application.
+Applicants may elect to not include indirect costs in their budget; in such case, the full Award amount may be applied directly to the project.

 Financial support from organizations other than Osteo Science Foundation must be disclosed within the application and it must be made clear how this will affect the overall budget.